Last updated 10 November 2015.

 git commit --author="scor <firstname.lastname@example.org>"

-The exact option to use can be seen in the author's user profile or you can use Dreditor to create the commit message exactly according to Drupal standards and specify one --author to the commit (highly recommended).
+The exact option to use should be displayed in the suggested Git command in the Credit & committing section (displayed near the bottom of the issue if you are logged in).
+Similarly you can use Dreditor to create the commit message exactly according to Drupal standards and specify one --author to the commit (highly recommended).

 For more details on using

 git commit, check the related page Maintaining a Drupal.org project.